Chang Woe-ryong: Coaching career

 He was confirmed as permanent manager of Incheon United in January 2005, after taking over as caretaker manager in September 2004 following the resignation of Werner Lorant.
 Chang spent the whole of 2007 studying in England, and Park Lee-Chun took temporary charge of Incheon United for the year.

 Chang returned to take charge of Incheon United prior to the start of the 2008 season.

 On 10 December 2008, J. League club Omiya Ardija announced they signed a contract with Chang as head coach until 2010.

 On 17 December 2015, Chang accepted the invitation of Chinese Super League side Chongqing Lifan with three-year contract.
 The reason which he chose Chongqing Lifan was the Provisional Government of the Republic of Korea based in Chongqing during the Japanese Korean period.

 In April 2018, Henan Jianye signed Chang.
 He was sacked in September as the team performance was below expectation.

 On 18 December 2019, Chang was appointed by Chongqing Dangdai Lifan for the second time.

+On 23 September 2025, Chang returned to China and being appointed as the head coach of China League One club Chongqing Tonglianglong.